Fort Logan

 Fort Logan was a military installation located eight miles southwest of Denver, Colorado.
 It was established in October 1887, when the first soldiers camped on the land, and lasted until 1946, when it was closed following the end of World War II.
 After the fort closed the site was used as a mental health center and part of the land was set aside for the Fort Logan National Cemetery.

+Initially named Fort Sheridan, in 1889 the fort was named after Union General John A. Logan, commander of US Volunteer forces during the American Civil War.

 History

 Toward the end of the 19th century, conflicts between Native Americans and expanding American interests were becoming less common.
 The United States Army began looking to cut costs by closing isolated frontier forts and start using the railroads to transport troops and supplies.

-In 1886, prominent Denver citizens, looking to boost the local economy, raised money and donated land to bring an Army fort to the area.
-In October 1887 the first soldiers arrived from posts in Kansas and camped in 26 tents on the site that was at the time simply called the "Camp Near the City of Denver."
+Denver citizens were concerned about their safety due to the influx of settlers from the east.
+They petitioned the United States Army to build a post.
+Colorado Senator Henry M. Teller introduced a bill in Congress 1886 for construction of a post, which was signed in February 1887.
+The fort, originally known as "the camp near the city of Denver" first housed members of the 18th Infantry from Leavenworth, Kansas and Fort Hays, who arrived in October 1887.
+They established a temporary barracks and guardhouse while permanent buildings were constructed.
+Initially, the post responded to local civil and labor disputes.

 The camp was a treeless plateau located about eight miles southwest of the city.
 Unofficially the local citizens began to refer to it as "Fort Sheridan" after General Philip Sheridan who had selected the site.
-Sheridan preferred having his name associated with a fort north of Chicago and on 5 April 1889, had the camp designated "Fort Logan" after John Alexander Logan.
+Sheridan preferred having his name associated with a fort north of Chicago and on 5 April 1889, had the camp designated "Fort Logan" after John Alexander Logan, who led Union Army volunteer forces during the Civil War.
+Logan was the head of the post-war organization Grand Army of the Republic and issued General Orders No. 11, establishing May 30 as "Decoration Day", now called Memorial Day, to honor the Civil War dead.
+In 1889, the town of Fort Logan was established that included the base and surrounding land.

+A three-acre cemetery was established in 1889.
+The first recorded burial was for Mable Peterkin, daughter of Private Peterkin, who died on June 28, 1889.

 This new "urban-type" fort began construction quickly, though the final buildings were not completed until 1897.
 The fort had a parade ground and quarters, including the 1888 building for Field Officer's Quarters by Frank J. Godavent which still stands today and was restored in 2009.
 As infantry barracks were completed, the 7th Infantry left Fort Laramie, Wyoming, and made Fort Logan their permanent home.
 In 1894, the first cavalry units were posted to Fort Logan and remained until 1904.